PX4/PX4-user_guide/en/debug/profiling.md

 # Poor Man's Sampling Profiler

-This section describes you can use the [Poor Man's Sampling Profiler](https://github.com/PX4/PX4-Autopilot/blob/master/platforms/nuttx/Debug/poor-mans-profiler.sh) (PMSP) shell script to assess the performance of PX4.
+This section describes how you can use the [Poor Man's Sampling Profiler](https://github.com/PX4/PX4-Autopilot/blob/master/platforms/nuttx/Debug/poor-mans-profiler.sh) (PMSP) shell script to assess the performance of PX4.
+This is an implementation of a known method originally invented by [Mark Callaghan and Domas Mituzas](https://poormansprofiler.org/).

 ## Approach